10 October 2020

 Vivien was born in Palestine and grew up in Bethlehem.
 She does not live in one particular place as her work takes her to different communities around the world – from Palestine, California, North Carolina, Central America, the Caribbean, and the Hudson Valley.

-To book your place please get in touch with firstname.lastname@example.org
+To book your place for the online event please get in touch with firstname.lastname@example.org

 This event is part of a two-month seed saving programme and temporary seed library organised by ATLAS Arts and Skye Climate Action.